ArduPilot/ardupilot_wiki/mavproxy/source/docs/getting_started/mavinit.rst

 A script (:file:`mavinit.scr`) should be placed in an aircraft directory (ie.
 :file:`./Aircraftname/mavinit.scr`) containing the commands.
 Any normal MAVProxy commands can be placed in here.
-Note that the --aircraft option must be used, in order for MAVProxy to find the script in the appropriate aircraft directory.
+Note that the --aircraft option must be used in the MAVProxy to begin its execution, in order for MAVProxy to find the script in the appropriate aircraft directory.

+.. note:: This script is run at startup and doesn't wait for a vehicle to connect.
+This script cannot be used to automate configuration of the vehicle or simulation.
+It will only to configure the MAVProxy options/settings such as additional modules loaded, aliases, etc.

-Alternatively, a :file:`.mavinit.scr` can be placed in the user's home directory (ie. :file:`/home/username` in Linux or :file:`C:\\Users\\username\\AppData\\Local\\MAVProxy` in Windows) and will be loaded with MAVProxy regardless of the --aircraft option.
+Alternatively, the :file:`.mavinit.scr` can be placed in the user's home directory (ie. :file:`/home/username` in Linux or :file:`C:\\Users\\username\\AppData\\Local\\MAVProxy` in Windows) and will be loaded with MAVProxy regardless of the --aircraft option.